- Games will start sharply at their scheduled time. Please arrive early to ensure you are dressed for play and ready to start on time.

 - If a player holding a ball attempts to block a ball thrown at them, but they lose possession of the ball they are holding in this play they are “out”.

-- If any part of a player crosses the centre line they are “out”
+- If any part of a player crosses the centre line and touches the ground they are “out”

 - Possession – A player is considered to have possession of a ball when they are holding on to the ball with one or more body part(s) and they are in complete control of the ball.